MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/set-up-holiday-schedule.md

 # Create and manage holiday schedules

-Prevent your service-level agreements (SLAs) from getting affected when your service organization is closed, by creating a holiday schedule and adding it to your service calendar.
+Prevent your service-level agreements (SLAs) from being affected when your service organization is closed, by creating a holiday schedule and adding it to your service calendar.

 For example, if your service organization has an SLA to reply to email cases within two business days, you can create a holiday schedule and add it to your service calendar.
 Then, if a customer submits an email case on that holiday, your SLA is clear and isn't affected by the holiday closure.